-21. (a) Anything that may be done by a resolution passed at a meeting of the members of the Company (other than a resolution for the removal of the Auditors) may be done by a resolution in writing signed by or on behalf of each member of the Company.
+21. (a) Anything that may be done by a resolution passed at a meeting of the members of the Company (other than a resolution for the removal of

-(b) The States whilst a member of the Company shall be entitled to execute a resolution in writing or any other notice in writing by means of an instrument in writing signed by the Greffier of the States, the Deputy Greffier of the States or any other officer appointed to discharge the functions of the office of the Greffier of the States under Article 5 of the Departments of the Judiciary and Legislature (Jersey) Law 1965.
+- the Auditors) may be done by a resolution in writing signed by or on behalf of each member of the Company. - (b) The States whilst a member of the Company shall be entitled to execute a resolution in writing or any other notice in writing by means of an instrument in writing signed by the Greffier of the States, the Deputy Greffier of the States or any other officer appointed to discharge the functions of the office of the Greffier of the States under Article 41(15) of the States of Jersey Law 2005.
 Any such resolution, notice or instrument shall take effect upon delivery thereof to the office.